-Clearly, the ways we work and communicate look a whole lot different today than they did even two years ago.
+Clearly, the ways we work and communicate look a whole lot, depending on one’s industry and organization.
 Shifts toward mobility and cloud adoption are requiring organizations to reconsider how to better connect and secure their offices, users and resources.
-An IDC study found that 92% of enterprise businesses’ IT environmentincluding their infrastructure, applications and data analyticsrelies on the cloud.1 This number is only rising with the wide acceptance of remote and hybrid work that accompanied the onset of COVID-19.
+An IDC study found that 92% of enterprise businesses’ IT environment—including their infrastructure, applications and data analytics—relies on the cloud.
+This number is aligned with the growing acceptance and expectation of remote and hybrid work environments across U.S. executive leadership, according to Harvard Business Review.

 Hello, my name is…

 When referring to a cyberattack, these are the categories you’re most likely going to find: